 Should I Commit?
 5 Clues You’re Ready for the Next Step

 Your first level of commitment is no small thing.
 Saying “yes” to exclusivity can feel like trying to solve a puzzle without the picture on the box.
-If you get to the core, it’s about deciding whose life you want to intertwine with your own and not just for a few dates, but for the chapter you’re in right now.
-And if you’re waiting for perfect certainty, here’s the hard truth: that’s not love.
-That’s fear masquerading as wisdom.
+If you get to the core of commitment, it’s about deciding whose life you want to intertwine with your own, and you make that decision every day.
+Yep, the same person and the same choice to stay.
+And if you’re waiting for perfect certainty, I have to say with all sincerity that certainty is not love.
+Searching for absolutes is fear masquerading as wisdom.

 Love will never give you a notarized guarantee.
-It will provide you with a risk worth taking — a leap into the unknown that says, “I choose this person, knowing full well life will throw curveballs at me.”
+Yet, it will provide you with a risk worth taking.
+A leap into the unknown that says, “I choose this person, knowing full well life will throw curveballs at me.”

-And here’s the thing: building a relationship is part of this choice.
+Building a relationship is part of this choice.
 It isn’t a one-time “yes” that magically does the work for you.
-Relationships take tending.
-You have to build ways to handle conflict and repair after disagreements.
+Relationships take context, nuance, faith, adventure, patience, and repair.
+You have to build in ways to handle conflict and repair after disagreements.
+What worked in another relationship might not work here.
 You have to create novelty on purpose (no, Netflix doesn’t count).
-You must actively put joy back into the mix when stress tries to drain it out.
+You must actively add joy to the mix when stress tries to drain it.

-(And just to be clear — this is about the first level of commitment, not who you should marry or pledge lifelong devotion to.
+(And just to be clear, this is about the first level of commitment, not who you should marry or pledge lifelong devotion to.
 That’s another article entirely.
 Don’t rush this stage.
 Let it breathe.
-In fact, savor this part of the love story, you can’t rewind and catch what you missed if you barrel through it.)
+In fact, savor this part of the love story; you can’t rewind and catch what you missed if you rush through it.)

 1. Certainty Is Not the Goal

-• Willing to carry your share of the weight — date planning, emotional labor, the occasional hard and complicated conversation.
+Willing to carry your share of the weight, like date planning, emotional labor, and the occasional hard and complicated conversation.

 If that sounds like something you can step into, you’re closer to ready for commitment than you think.